imalisina/internet-technology-project/README.md

 - **User**: Browses available pets, applies for adoption, and pays the adoption fee after confirmation.

 ### Preconditions:
-- Pets are added to the system with relevant details (breed, size, age, medical status, etc.).
+- Pets are added to the system with relevant details.
 - Users must be logged in to view and adopt pets.

 ### Basic Flow:
 #### User Actions:
 1. **User Login**: The user logs into their account.
 2. **Browse Pets**: The user views the list of available pets.
-3. **Select Pet**: The user selects a pet to adopt, using filters such as location, size, activity level, and adoption fee range.
+3. **Select Pet**: The user selects a pet to adopt.
 4. **Apply for Adoption**: The user fills out and submits the adoption form.
 5. **Receive Confirmation**: The system confirms the adoption request and provides payment instructions.
 6. **Pay Adoption Fee**: After the admin approves the adoption, the user pays the adoption fee on-site.